Code-Institute-Submissions/SilviaSaverino-Grape-Escape-WWOOFing-Experience/README.md

 3. To create a sense of community and long-lasting memories through the Gallery page

-First-time usergoals of this website are:
+First-time user goals of this website are:

 1. To be able to navigate the site without issues